The University of Bradford Progression Scheme

 - Care Leavers or previously looked after

-Applicants from these groups will automatically be identified through information provided on the UCAS application form.
+Applicants from these groups will automatically be identified through information provided on the UCAS application form, so please make sure you complete all sections.
+You do not need to complete the additional eligibility form below if you meet one of these 4 criteria.

 What if I don't meet the above eligibility criteria?